Biden presses employers to provide paid time off for vaccine shots, recovery

 Nirav Shah, director of the Maine Center for Disease Control and Prevention and president of the Association of State and Territorial Health Officials, welcomed the announcement, saying it was vital for government to help remove various “social determinants” blocking access to vaccination, from work to transportation to child care.

 As Biden approaches his 100th day in office, he is eager to highlight the progress he has made in combating the pandemic.
 The president has made fighting the coronavirus the dominant focus of the early part of his presidency.
-He campaigned aggressively on the issue last year and signed the sweeping COVID-19 relief bill into law earlier this year.
+He campaigned aggressively on the issue last year and signed the sweeping covid-19 relief bill into law earlier this year.

-Biden pledged in a news conference in late March that the U.S. would administer 200 million coronavirus vaccine shots by the end of April — doubling a prior goal of 100 million shots in his first 100 days in office.
+Biden pledged in a news conference in late March that the U.S. would administer 200 million coronavirus vaccine shots by the end of April – doubling a prior goal of 100 million shots in his first 100 days in office.
+On Wednesday, he called hitting that milestone ahead of that deadline an “incredible achievement for the nation.”

-The president delivered his Wednesday address just days after everyone 16 and older became eligible for vaccination, a dynamic Biden promoted this week in a video.
+The president delivered his Wednesday address just days after residents 16 and older became eligible for vaccination, a dynamic Biden promoted this week in a video.

 “We have enough of it, you need to be protected, and you need in turn to protect your neighbors and your family.
 So please, get the vaccine,” Biden says in the video.